What Are the Most Popular Drugs in the U.S.?

 Tobacco use takes more lives than any other addictive drug.
 Many smokers can’t quit even though they know the impact smoking has on their health.

-Wanting to quit tobacco use, but being unable to do so, is a sign of addiction and a need for treatment.
+Wanting to quit tobacco use but being unable to is a sign of addiction and a need for treatment.

 In the U.S., over 85.6 percent of people over 18 reported drinking alcohol at some point in their lives.5

 The social acceptance of drinking can make an alcohol use disorder (AUD) hard to spot.
 Alcohol is legal, but it comes with many health risks, including addiction.